-CC-SIGN® NTRK Plus Gene Fusion NGS Panel
+CC-SIGN® NTRK Gene Fusion Next-Generation Sequencing Panel

-CC-SIGN® NTRK Plus Gene Fusion NGS Panel is a laboratory developed test designed to detect fusion events in NTRK1, NTRK2, and NTRK3, regardless of fusion partner.
+This NGS-based laboratory-developed test is designed to detect fusion events in NTRK1, NTRK2, and NTRK3, regardless of the fusion partner.

-The US Food and Drug Administration has recently approved the use of larotrectinib (Vitrakvi®) to treat patients whose tumors harbor NTRK1, NTRK2, or NTRK3 fusions.
+The US Food and Drug Administration (FDA) has approved the use of first-generation TRK tyrosine kinase inhibitors—including larotrectinib (Vitrakvi®) and entrectinib (Rozlytrek®)—to treat patients whose tumors harbor NTRK1, NTRK2, or NTRK3 fusions.

 1. U.S. Food & Drug Administration.
 FDA approves larotrectinib for solid tumors with NTRK gene fusions.
 Available at https://www.fda.gov/Drugs/InformationOnDrugs/ApprovedDrugs/ucm626720.htm.
 [Online] Updated Dec 17, 2018.

 One H&E stained slide with best tumor area circled by a pathologist (minimum of 20% tumor content for best results)

 This test is intended for determining NTRK gene fusion status to identify candidates for larotrectinib treatment.